How to Handle Missing Gas Safety Certificates from Your Landlord

 Seeking Professional Advice

-- Tenant Advocacy Groups: Organisations can offer additional support and resources tailored to your situation.
+- Tenant Advocacy Groups: Organisations can provide more resources and assistance suited to your circumstances.

 Staying Safe While Waiting